This information is part of the Colgate University catalog, 2020–21.

 Students take nine courses in the department, which include the following requirements:

 - EDUC 101 - The American School (completed by the end of the sophomore year)

-- EDUC 226 - Introduction to Research Methods in Education (completed by the end of the sophomore year)
+- EDUC 226 - Uses and Abuses of Educational Research (recommended to be completed by the end of the sophomore year)

 Pedagogy and Praxis Designation

 - EDUC 202 - The Teaching of Reading

 - EDUC 204 - Child and Adolescent Development

 - EDUC 207 - Inclusive and Special Education